threeaio/smooth-waves/packages/smooth-waves/README.md

 # Smooth Waves

 A React component for creating beautiful, interactive wave animations that respond to scroll position.
-Perfect for creating engaging page transitions, section dividers, or decorative elements that respond to user scrolling.
+Perfect for creating engaging section dividers, or decorative elements that respond to user scrolling.

 ## Installation